sbradley7777/emacs.d/FAQ.md

 **What the test shows:**
 - ✅ Which Emacs version is being used (important for alias detection)
 - ✅ Module loading status and timing information
-- ✅ Feature tier compatibility (modern/current/stable/legacy)
+- ✅ Modern Emacs 30.2+ feature utilization
 - ✅ Detailed diagnostics for any failures

 **Expected results:**
 - **All modules successful**: Configuration is working perfectly
-- **Some version-related warnings**: Normal for older Emacs versions (configuration adapts automatically)
+- **Feature availability**: All modern features should be available in Emacs 30.2+
 - **Network/package warnings**: Normal in batch mode (packages work when needed)

 **Manual testing alternatives:**